 Wilkes named at least two other geographical features after George Colvocoresses: Colvos Bank, east of the entrance to Grays Harbor (a feature that has since disappeared), and Colvos Rocks, a group of offshore rocks just outside Port Ludlow in Admiralty Inlet, now a favorite diving spot.

-To my surprise, I discovered a personal connection to George.
-My mother’s stepmother, Tolia Calvocoressi (the preferred Greek spelling), was related to him.
+To my surprise, I realized I had a personal connection to George.
+My mother’s stepmother, Tolia Calvocoressi Dimou, was related to him.
 She descended from the branch of the family who ended up on the Greek island of Syros after the 1822 massacre.

 So next time you’re on the ferry crossing Colvos Passage, pause a moment for Passed Midshipman George Colvocoresses because, unlike so many who came to these shores before and after, his name is not forgotten.

 Born in Greece, Joseph Pentheroudakis is an artist and avid birder.
 He lives on Herron Island.